Vitamin D

 Recommendation

-Vitamin D supplements might be helpful for people who have a Vitamin D deficiency, but there is no evidence to suggest that Vitamin D is an effective treatment for depression for the general population.
+Vitamin D supplements might be helpful for people who have a Vitamin D deficiency, but there is mixed evidence about whether Vitamin D is an effective treatment for depression, and if so, for which groups of people..

 If you have depression, ask your doctor about whether it would be helpful for you to have a Vitamin D blood test.
 If your levels are low, your doctor will help you work out the best treatment.